hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 If you run `terraform apply` again, Terraform will make no changes to
-infrastructure, but you'll now see the "vpc_network_subnets_ips" output:
+infrastructure, but you'll now see the "vpc_network_subnets_ips" output.

 ```bash
 terraform apply